kripod/deckster/README.md

   new Deckster.Player(3)
 ];

+// Initialize new instance of a standard playing card deck let deck = new Deckster.Decks.Standard52Card();

-// Creates a new game instance which has a set of cards available to play with let game = Deckster.createGame();
+// Creates a new game instance which has a set of cards available to play with let game = new Deckster.Game(deck);

-// Initiates a new round of the game, in which a talon gets shuffled, and cards
+// Initiates a new round of the game, in which the deck gets shuffled, and
-// can be dealt from it
+// cards can be dealt from it
-let round = game.createRound();
+let round = game.createRound(players);
 ```